RocketChat/alexa-rocketchat-flashbriefing/README.md

 * Change **cacheTimeout** & **flashBriefingTitle** from **index.js** as per your requirement.

+  * **cacheTimeout** : It is the frequency of your message update.
+For example if you want your flash briefing to update data every hour then set the value of cacheTimeout to `3600000` i.e one hour in milliseconds.

+  * **flashBriefingTitle** : The title of the feed item to display in the Alexa app.

-* Deploy the code to the server of your choice.
+* Deploy the code to the server of your choice along.

+* You can test your server by sending `/ping` or `/download` request.

 * After App is deployed we will be using **URL/Domain** of the server in the next step.